petervanmanen/minimalistlauncher/README.md

 # Minimal Launcher

-A minimalistic Android home-screen launcher inspired by the Light Phone: a plain black screen, text-only app lists (no icons), a user-curated multi-page dock, a full alphabetical app list, and a dashboard with weather, a small map of your current location, and notifications.
+A minimalistic Android home-screen launcher inspired by the very least a launcher can probably contain: a plain black screen, text-only app lists (no icons), a user-curated multi-page dock, a full alphabetical app list, and a dashboard with weather, a small map of your current location, and notifications.